Depsang Plains: Locations

 Burtsa, alternately spelled as Burtse, is a historic halting spot on the caravan route at the southern end of the Depsang Plains, where the Depsang Nala joins the Burtsa Nala.
 It currently serves as a military camp of the Indo-Tibetan Border Police (ITBP) and the Indian Army on the Darbuk-Shyok-DBO road, about 15 kilometres on the India's side of the LAC.

 North of Burtsa is Qizil Langar, also called Qazi Langar.
-It lies in a narrow reddish gorge, immediately to the south of the Depasang La.
+It lies in a narrow, reddish gorge, immediately to the south of the Depasang La.
 The Depsang Nala stream flows in the gorge from the west and takes a turn to the south at Qizil Langar.
 Depsang Nala joins the Burtsa Nala a little to the south of Burtsa and the combined river flows west and drains into the Murgo Nala near the village of Murgo.

 Gapshan or Yapshan is a halting place at the confluence of the Chip Chap River and the Shyok River.
 In the past, on numerous occasions, the Chong Kumdan glacier has blocked the flow of the Shyok River forming a lake called the Gapshan Lake; once the ice dam melts, the lake drains away.
 From Gapshan, the Shahi Kangri group of peaks dominate the plains.
+It lies on the Sasoma–Saser La-DBO Road which was constructed under the India–China Border Roads program.

-At a campground, Polu (or Pulo/Pola) is a traditional temporary shelter built using local mud, four miles north of DBO along the DBO Nala, Maj A. M. Sethi found a memorial stone left by Dr. Ph.
-C. Visser in 1935.
+At a campground, Polu (or Pulo/Pola) is a traditional temporary shelter built using local mud, four miles north of DBO along the DBO Nala, Maj A. M. Sethi found a memorial stone left by Dr. Philips Christiaan Visser in 1935.
+It lies on the DBO-Karakoram Pass Road.
+The memorial stone inside the tent is presently maintained by India's Border Roads Organisation (BRO).

 Tianwendian ("astronomical point") is a border post in the Chinese-controlled territory.
 It was established after the 1962 war.
 Before that, another post called Point 5243 served as the main base.
 From Tianwendian Defence Area, the Chinese have a line of sight extending to Siachen glacier, 140 km away.
 Closer to the Indian-controlled territory is forward post 5390, a PLA observation point which acts as an extension of Tianwendian.

-The Tiankong Highway runs parallel to the LAC, connecting Tianwendian and Kongka to the south.
+The Tiankong Highway within the China-administered Tibet runs parallel to the LAC, connecting Tianwendian and Kongka to the south.